^

 • Vasculitis.

-• Squeezing of vessels with scar tissue in the postoperative period and after injuries.
+• Compression of blood vessels by scar tissue in the postoperative period and after injuries.

 • Headache and dizziness.

-The procedure is contraindicated for patients with middle ear implants and a pacemaker.
-The relative contraindications include: intravascular stents, pregnancy, somatic diseases in the decompensated stage, metal implants.
+The procedure is contraindicated for patients with middle ear implants and pacemakers.
+Relative contraindications include: intravascular stents, pregnancy, somatic diseases in the decompensated stage, metal implants.

 MRI angiography of cerebral vessels

-Mr angiography is a procedure for obtaining two-dimensional images of blood vessels using a magnetic resonance imager.
+MR angiography is a procedure for obtaining two-dimensional images of blood vessels using a magnetic resonance imaging scanner.
 Features of angiography:

 • Identification of areas with impaired blood flow.

-Angiography prescribed for suspected damage to blood vessels of the brain or cervical spine.
-The examination allows to determine the cause of frequent headaches and dizziness, a sharp decrease in the severity of hearing, vision.
-Assess the condition of the vessels before neurosurgical operations and to monitor the healing process.
+Angiography is prescribed if there is a suspicion of damage to the blood vessels of the brain or cervical spine.
+The examination allows you to determine the cause of frequent headaches and dizziness, a sharp decrease in hearing and vision.
+To assess the condition of the blood vessels before neurosurgical operations and to monitor the recovery process.

 MRI of the vessels and veins of the brain

-Magnetic resonance imaging allows to identify structural disorders of the brain and its vascular anomalies.
-The main indications for diagnosis:
+Magnetic resonance imaging can reveal structural disorders of the brain and its vascular anomalies.
+The main indications for diagnostics are:

 • Tumor neoplasms.